What Has Monica Barbaro Been Up To Since Chicago Justice Was Canceled?

 Unfortunately, audiences never got to see how the trio navigated the birth of Martin and Lisa's daughter as the series was canceled by ABC after only two seasons (via Variety).
 Notably, the sitcom is considered to be one of the worst shows to debut in 2018.
 The series, executive produced by Ellen DeGeneres, holds a 38% on Rotten Tomatoes.
 However, audiences clearly enjoyed the show, as they gave it a whopping 88% on the review aggregator site.

-She will make her blockbuster debut with Tom Cruise
+She made her blockbuster debut with Tom Cruise

-Arriving later this year, the sequel will see hotshot Navy fighter pilot Maverick (Tom Cruise) training a new generation of pilots at the behest of his foe-turned-friend Admiral Iceman (Val Kilmer).
-The brand new roster of pilots includes Monica Barbaro's Natasha "Phoenix" Trace.
-She is joined by Miles Teller, Glen Powell, and Lewis Pullman (via IMDb).
-Although Barbaro's character has been prominently featured in much of the sequel's promotional material, details on Phoenix remain slim.
-Cruise, known for doing his own stunts, reportedly put Barbaro and the rest of the cast through a grueling training camp to ensure their performances are as authentic as possible.
+Arriving in 2022, the sequel saw hotshot Navy fighter pilot Maverick (Tom Cruise) train a new generation of pilots at the behest of his foe-turned-friend Admiral Iceman (the late Val Kilmer).
+The brand new roster of pilots included Monica Barbaro's Natasha "Phoenix" Trace.
+She was joined by Miles Teller, Glen Powell, and Lewis Pullman (via IMDb).
+Cruise, known for doing his own stunts, reportedly put Barbaro and the rest of the cast through a grueling training camp to ensure their performances were as authentic as possible.
+Barbaro's hard work paid off, however, and this breakout movie role opened up further acting opportunities, including appearing alongside Timothée Chalamet in "A Complete Unknown."

-After she appears in "Top Gun: Maverick," Monica Barbaro will join the video game craze, as she'll next be seen in the PlayStation 5 and Windows exclusive "Forspoken."
-After a number of delays, the action role-playing game, developed by Square Enix subsidiary Luminous Productions, is set to hit store shelves on October 11.
+After she appeared in "Top Gun: Maverick," Monica Barbaro joined the video game world, voicing a character in the PlayStation 5 and Windows exclusive "Forspoken."
+After a number of delays, the action role-playing game, developed by Square Enix subsidiary Luminous Productions, finally hit store shelves in January 2023.

 "Forspoken" follows Frey Holland (Ella Balinska), a young woman who is magically transported to the fantasy world of Athia, where she gains special powers.
 To stop the world from being controlled by the evil Tantas, Frey decides to take matters into her own hands to liberate Athia.
 Joining Frey on her journey is a colorful cast of characters, including a character named Auden, voiced by Barbaro.
-This will be Barbaro's first role in a video game.
+This was Barbaro's first — and so far, only — role in a video game.

-The upcoming game is penned by "Rogue One" scribe Gary Whitta, "Uncharted" helmer Amy Henning, "Shadowhunters" writer Allison Rymer, and "12 Monkeys" star Todd Stashwick (via IMDb).
-Details are still relatively slim on Square Enix's latest, but the gameplay seen so far has emphasized the importance of quick traversal through Athia's diverse ecosystems (via GameInfomer).
+The game was penned by "Rogue One" scribe Gary Whitta, "Uncharted" helmer Amy Henning, "Shadowhunters" writer Allison Rymer, and "12 Monkeys" star Todd Stashwick (via IMDb).
+While the reviews for the game were mixed, the pedigree behind it ultimately made it another great credit for Barbaro to add to her growing résumé.

-It remains to be seen how much of a substantial role Barbaro has in the game.
 While her time on "Chicago Justice" was cut short, the star obviously landed a flurry of other roles to show off her acting chops.
-With "Top Gun: Maverick" and "Forspoken" on the horizon, we can't wait to see what other high-profile roles Barbaro will take on next!
+We can't wait to see what other high-profile roles Barbaro will take on next!